Mahdi2c/Mahdi2c/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a travel website
-- 🌱 I’m currently learning C# and game website development
+- 🌱 I’m currently learning C# and website development
 - 📫 How to reach me: mahdi.toussi2002@hotmail.com